gradualgames/ggvm/README.md

     }
 ```

-As a result of using this manager, six new registers will be available
+As a result of using this manager, new registers will be available
 on the cpu bus for your game ROM to utilize.
 Here they are:

 $5600 - Write a single byte to play a song from the song list.